[Skip to content] [Skip to main navigation] [Skip to secondary content] [Skip to quick links] [Go to accessibility information]

 24/05/1919

-Concerning Jean Hall's interview with Sir Charles Russell.
-She agrees with Russell's "sensible" approach to de László's case, which is to show that he and Lucy had long-contemplated settling in England; Hall heard them express this desire in Vienna in 1907.
-She writes of her admiration for the artist's "unswerving adherence to the highest in everything, & his scrupulous sense of honour"
+Jean Hall supports Sir Charles Russell “sensible” approach to de László’s case, emphasising that he and Lucy had long contemplated settling in England—a desire she recalls hearing expressed in Vienna in 1907.
+She admires the artist’s “unswerving adherence to the highest in everything” and his “scrupulous sense of honour.”

 • Letter from Lucy de László to Sir Charles Russell, Internment Material Folder 51, 166-0018